-Medical Group: The Southern California Permanente Medical Group, a for-profit professional partnership.
+Medical Group: The Permanente Medical Group, Inc., a for-profit professional corporation.

 Medically Necessary: A Service is Medically Necessary if it is medically appropriate and required to prevent, diagnose, or treat your condition or clinical symptoms in accord with generally accepted professional standards of practice that are consistent with a standard of care in the medical community.